josemarluedke/initjs/README.md

 Then Initjs will execute the javascript for that 'partial'.

-**Important:** Modules for controller, namespace and the application will be not initialized on partials, only modules for the specific view.
+**Important:** Modules in controller, namespace and in the application will not be initialized on partials, only modules in the specific view.
 The `init` function on the app file will be called on partials.

 ### Respond with

-Let's say we have a `form` for edit a record with validations on the back-end side.
+Let's say we have a `form` for edit a post with validations on the back-end side.
 My action is `edit` and the javascript is write for that action.
-When I submit this form and I get an error, the action that is executing is `update` and not `edit` anymore.
-So Initjs should call the `Update` right?
+When I submit this form and get an error, the action that is executing is `update` and not `edit` anymore.
+So Initjs should call the `Posts.Update` right?
 Right!
-But I need the same javascript that is for `edit` action to be executed on `update` and I should be able to do it without repeating the code.
+But I need the same code that `Posts.Edit` uses to be executed on `Posts.Update` and I should be able to do it without repeating the code.
 Since Initjs 2.0.0 we have this feature by default.

-On the app file we have a configuration that say the default action that will be executed.
+On the app file we have a configuration saying the default action that will be executed.

 ```coffee
 window.AppName =